 We evaluate our cash requirements on a quarterly basis.
 Historically, we have managed our cash requirements principally from cash generated from operations.
-Although our strategy for fiscal 2006 is to grow the identified markets for its new products and enhance the functionality and marketability of our character recognition technology, we have not yet observed a significant change in liquidity or future cash requirements as a result of this strategy.
+Although our strategy for fiscal 2008 is to grow the identified markets for our new products and enhance the functionality and marketability of our document image processing and image analytic technology, we have not yet observed a significant change in liquidity or future cash requirements as a result of this strategy.
 Anticipated cash requirements over the next twelve months are principally to fund operations, including spending on research and development.
-We believe that it will have sufficient liquidity to finance our operations for the next twelve months using existing cash and cash generated from operations, as discussed above.
+We believe that we will have sufficient liquidity to finance our operations for the next twelve months using existing cash and cash generated from operations, as discussed above.